 What to Look for in a Potting Bench

-Since potting benches are typically placed outdoors without cover, the material is crucial.
-Many options are made of weather-resistant woods, like fir, acacia, spruce, eucalyptus, and mahogany.
-You'll also find units constructed out of water-resistant vinyl, resin, iron, or galvanized steel.
+Since potting benches are typically placed outdoors, the material used to build them is crucial.
+Many options are made of weather-resistant woods, like fir, acacia, spruce, eucalyptus, or mahogany.
+You'll also find units constructed of water-resistant vinyl, resin, iron, or galvanized steel.
 Our best metal pick, the AmeriHome Multi-Use Potting Table, is made from galvanized steel, which can be left outdoors without worrying about rust or corrosion.
 It's also the most durable material available for potting benches; sharp potting tools won't dent or scratch it like wooden benches.

-Aside from a work surface, most potting benches are designed with at least one additional shelf.
-This may be enough space, but if you're looking for a little extra storage, look for an option with multiple shelves and built-in hooks.
-Some also have drawers, sinks, and other handy features for keeping all your gardening materials organized and within reach.
+Aside from a work surface, most potting benches are designed with at least one additional shelf for storage.
+This may be enough space, but if you need a little extra storage, look for an option with multiple shelves and built-in hooks.
+Some also have drawers, bins, and other handy features for keeping all your gardening materials organized and within reach.

 Why Trust The Spruce?

 Theresa Holland is a seasoned commerce writer specializing in home improvement, furniture, and outdoor goods.
-She's well-versed in weather-resistant materials and has a keen eye for high-quality gardening products.
-You can check out more of her writing on MyDomaine and Byrdie.
+Holland is well-versed in weather-resistant materials and has a keen eye for high-quality gardening products.
+You can check out more of Holland's writing on MyDomaine and Byrdie.
 Emma Phelps, an Updates Writer for The Spruce, refreshed this roundup to offer additional shopping context for each of the products in this article.